flet-dev/website/blog/2025-02-23-tap-into-native-android-and-ios-apis-with-pyjnius-and-pyobjus.md

 When building mobile apps with Flet, you may need to interact directly with platform-specific APIs.
 Whether it’s accessing system information, managing Bluetooth devices, or working with user preferences, **Pyjnius** and **Pyobjus** by Kivy provide a seamless way to bridge Python with Java (for Android) and Objective-C (for iOS).

+You can now integrate both Pyjnius and Pyobjus into your Flet apps! 🚀

 <!-- truncate -->

 ## Pyjnius for Android